 Linkage to Care is a transition from HIV Testing to HIV Medical Care.
-In order to effectively capture linkages taking place throughout the state, The Office of HIV/AIDS has expanded the number of Linkage Coordinators across the Health Districts, utilizing a systematic networking strategy among health departments.
+To effectively capture linkages throughout the state, The Office of HIV/AIDS has expanded the number of Linkage Coordinators across the Health Districts, utilizing a systematic networking strategy among health departments.
 Promptly increasing linkages to HIV medical care to within thirty (30) days of diagnosis and improving retention in HIV primary care.
 Linkage to Care begins with diagnosis and ends with engaging or re-engagement into medical care.